vonneudeck/wally-wiki/Live-training-Linux.md

 While low-level device communication is handled by the kernel, device-related events are managed in userspace by `udevd`.
-Custom `.rules` files can be defined in order to get access to those events without elevated privileges.
+Custom `.rules` files can be defined in order to get access to those events without elevated privileges.In order to use live training on Linux, follow these instructions:

 In `/etc/udev/rules.d/` create a file named `50-oryx.rules`:
 ```bash